All Episodes

 A broader witness pool.

-The case involves potentially, of course, thousands of witnesses, as the shooting occurred in front of two thousand to three thousand students and attendees at the turning point USA event, with children pres uh present near the stage supporting the charge of committing a violent offense in the present of a child, the aforementioned fourteen and under.
+The case involves potentially, of course, thousands of witnesses, as the shooting occurred in front of 2,000 to 3,000 students and attendees at the Turning Point USA event, with children present near the stage supporting the charge of committing a violent offense in the presence of a child, the aforementioned 14 and under.

 So what's the physical evidence?